-1. Have official test results of the Test of English as a Foreign Language (TOEFL) or EIKEN test score sent directly to the College.
+1. Have official test results of the Test of English as a Foreign Language (TOEFL) or EIKEN test scores sent directly to the College.
 Scores must be from a test taken within the last two years.
-Acceptable scores for admission are 500 and above on the paper-based test, 173 and above on the computer-based test, and 61 and above on the iBT test.
+Acceptable scores for admission are 400 and above on the paper-based test, 97 and above on the computer-based test, and 32 and above on the iBT test.
 The EIKEN score requirement is a 2A or better.